artezia/projet5/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+or install git from https://git-scm.com/ install git.
+Go to the back folder, right click and run "git bash here".
+Type "node server".